-During the year, in response to an IFRIC agenda decision issued in March 2021, the group has updated its accounting policy in relation to the treatment of configuration and customisation costs incurred in implementing Software-as-a-Service (SaaS) arrangements.
+During the year, the group has updated its accounting policy in relation to the treatment of configuration and customisation costs incurred in implementing Software-as-a-Service (SaaS) arrangements.
 The updated accounting policy is presented below.
-A detailed review has been performed on the existing asset base which concluded that prior projects have been accounted for appropriately and in line with the latest guidance.
+A detailed review has been performed on the existing asset base which concluded that prior projects have been accounted for correctly and in line with the latest guidance.